May 24, 2025

 Here's how you can further optimize procurement and logistics:

 • Leverage automation and technology: Automation eliminates manual tasks and provides valuable data. eSourcing platforms standardize supplier selection and make bid comparisons easy.
-Procurement software automates requisitions, approvals, and order placement, cutting processing time and errors.
+Industry-leading procurement software can automate requisitions, approvals, and order placement, cutting processing time and errors.

 • Implement just-in-time (JIT) inventory management: JIT reduces carrying costs while ensuring materials are available.
 Start by analyzing consumption patterns and supplier lead times to set minimum inventory levels.
 Collaborate closely with reliable suppliers for consistent deliveries.